00Beetzncheez00/htb-reports/htb-template.md

 - Do not perform any DOS (Denial Of Service) based attacks against the target.
 - Only perform publicly available exploits in the target.
 - No Zero-Days are to be run on the target.
+- Client notification at each point when accessing a target.
+(Foothold, Exploitation, Root/SYSTEM access)
+- Client approval to continue upon access to a target is obrtained with instructions on how to proceed.

+# Executive Summary
+The in-scope target was found to be running older versions of the following that need to be patched and/or updated.

+# Issues Include The Following:
+- INSERT ISSUES

+# High Level Recommendations
+- INSERT HIGH LEVEL RECOMMENDATIONS

 # Document Overview
 Targets in this document will be engaged via the following methodologies.